jamespbarrett/aoc23/README.md

 * The unit `digit` outputs a '1' when the input bits are an ascii digit (0-9), and '0' the rest of the time.
 * The unit `newline` outputs a '1' when the input bits are an ascii line-feed and '0' the rest of the time.
+* The unit `dec` will provide a digit output and an enable signal one cycle after the last character of a written digit.
-* The value of the least significant 4 bits of the input are stored into the `last_digit` register on any clock-tick when the input is a digit, and `"000"` is stored on any clock cycle where the input is a line-feed.
+* The value of the least significant 4 bits of the input on the previous clock cycle if the enable signal from `dec` is not high, and otherwise the digit output from `dec` are stored into the `last_digit` register on any clock-tick when the input was a digit last cycle or the enable signal from `dec` is high, and `"000"` is stored on any clock cycle where the input wass a line-feed in the previous cycle.
-* The register `has_first` is initially set to '0', and set to '1' on any clock cycle when it is '0' and the input is a digit.
-It is reset to '0' on any clock cycle where the input is a line-feed.
+* The register `has_first` is initially set to '0', and set to '1' on any clock cycle when it is '0' and the input was a digit the previous cycle or the enable signal from `dec` is high.
+It is reset to '0' on any clock cycle where the input was a line-feed on the previous cycle.
-* The value of the least significant 4 bits of the input are stored into the `first_digit` register on any clock cycle when the input is a digit *and* the value in `has_first` is '0'.
-It is rest to `"0000"` on any clock cycle where the input is a line-feed.
+* The value of the least significant 4 bits of the input on the previous cycle if the enable signal from `dec` is not high, and otherwise the digit output from `dec` are stored into the `first_digit` register on any clock cycle when the input was a digit in the previous cycle or the enable signal from `dec` is high *and* the value in `has_first` is '0'.
+It is rest to `"0000"` on any clock cycle where the input wass a line-feed on the previous cycle.
-* The 20-bit register `accum` is initially set to all 0s, and set to the current value of `sum` on any clock-cycle where the input is a line-feed.
+* The 20-bit register `accum` is initially set to all 0s, and set to the current value of `sum` on any clock-cycle where the input wass a line-feed on the previous cycle.
 * The value of `sum` is the result of the BCD-sum of the current value of `accum` and the BCD value represented by `first_digit & last_digit`.
 * The signal `is_zero` is '1' whenever the input is a null byte, and '0' otherwise.
 * The register `is_zero_z1` is set to the value of `is_zero` on ever clock cycle.